 You can do the same with your pup, and it’s nearly free.
 What could be better, right?
-So, today, let’s dig in and learn about a budget-friendly Easter game for dogs.
+Let’s dig in and learn about a budget-friendly Easter game for dogs.

-Budget tip: Giving your dog an Easter egg hunt is really easy, cheap, and even has health benefits for your dog as well.
-Plus, it’s super fun for all dogs, even the ones like Henry who don’t like toys.
-An Easter weekend egg hunt is more about scent work.
+Giving your dog an Easter egg hunt is really easy, cheap, and engages your dog's brain.
+Even dogs lwho don’t like toys will enjoy this kind of game.
 In a nutshell (or eggshell), an Easter game for dogs is great for your pup and your pocketbook.
-Thus, a dog Easter egg hunt hopping great fun game and win-win!
+That's a huge win-win with a fluffy bunny tail!

 That means even those dogs who normally don’t like toys.
 Additionally, you don’t need to worry about any eggs spoiling if they get overlooked.